IBM/create-and-deploy-memcached-operator-using-go/BEGINNER_TUTORIAL.md

 $ make manifests
 ```

 This command will invoke controller-gen to generate the CRD manifests at `config/crd/bases/cache.example.com_memcacheds.yaml` - you can see the yaml representation of the object we specified in our `_types.go` file.
-It will also generate RBAC yaml files in the `config/rbac` directory.
+It will also generate RBAC yaml files in the `config/rbac` directory based on
+your KubeBuilder markers.

 Don't worry about [KubeBuilder Markers](https://book.kubebuilder.io/reference/markers.html) for now, we will cover them in the deep-dive article.